Tracing Intricate Cues in Dialogue: Joint Graph Structure and Sentiment Dynamics for Multimodal Emotion Recognition: Proposed GraphSmile

 \textit{Adjacency Matrix:} The adjacency matrix serves to store the relationships between all nodes in a graph, representing a pivotal element in expressing the graph structure and also constituting one of the input data for spectral-based GNNs.
 Based on the nodes, edges, and edge weights previously established, an adjacency matrix $A^{tv}$ can be generated to serve as the input for our GraphSmile.

 Following the construction manner of the graph $\mathcal{G}^{tv}$, a textual-acoustic dialogue graph $\mathcal{G}^{ta}$ and a visual-acoustic dialogue graph $\mathcal{G}^{va}$ can also be obtained.
 The majority of previous approaches~\cite{hu2021mmgcn,10078161,10203083}, when creating cross-modal edges, only connect nodes from the same utterance, thereby neglecting the affective cues directly provided by other utterances.
 In contrast to these methods, in our construction of cross-modal edges, the current node is not only connected to nodes from the same utterance but also directly linked to nodes from different utterances.
 It is noteworthy that our multimodal dialogue graphs don't establish edges between utterances in the same modality.
 Nonetheless, GraphSmile can still effortlessly capture intra-modal contextual affective cues through the unique graph convolution mechanism.
+In Part~\ref{sec:example_explanation}, we explain how these intra-modal affective cues can be naturally extracted by graph convolution.